Ianfeather/ianfeather.co.uk/src/site/posts/web-fonts-and-the-critical-path.md

 2. Slower perceived speed<br />
 The big downside to the inline approach is you block the render of the entire chrome, not just the type you have styled.
 The user will see nothing but a white screen until the single asset has downloaded at which point the complete page will be rendered.
 Depending upon the latency of your users this approach can still end up painting to the screen faster than other approaches.
 You should probably avoid this technique if you are using web fonts in just a few places on your site.

 The most important part of using this approach is ensuring that you don't serve the woff to browsers that can't render it.
 If your users are browsing your site on old version of Internet Explorer then the chances are they're not too happy about it already; don't punish them further by forcing them to download 30k + of assets they can't use.
-You can handle this by simply using IE conditionals.
+You can handle this by using IE conditionals.

 <pre class="language-html"><code>&lt;!--[if (gt IE 8) | (IEMobile)]>&lt;!--&gt;
   &lt;link href="common_core_with_base64.css" media="all" rel="stylesheet" type="text/css" /&gt;